-Although people say that Levin is an extremist, the foregoing quote perfectly represent a common opinion regarding the presentation of scientific work.
-According to this opinion, the most important aspect of a scientific work is the technical result that it achieves and the rest is redundancy introduced for the sake of "error correction" and/or comfort.
-It is further believed that, like in a work of art, the interpretation of the work should be left with the reader (or viewer or listener).
+According to a common opinion, the most important aspect of a scientific work is the technical result that it achieves, whereas explanations and motivations are merely redundancy introduced for the sake of "error correction" and/or comfort.
+It is further believed that, like in a work of art, the interpretation of the work should be left with the reader.

-The author disagrees with the aforementioned opinions, and argues that there is a fundamental difference between art and science, and that this difference refers exactly to the meaning of a piece of work.
-Science is concerned with meaning (and not with form), and in its quest for truth and/or understanding it follows philosophy (and not art).
+The author strongly disagrees with the aforementioned opinions, and argues that there is a fundamental difference between art and science, and that this difference refers exactly to the meaning of a piece of work.
+Science is concerned with meaning (and not with form), and in its quest for truth and/or understanding science follows philosophy (and not art).
 The author holds the opinion that the most important aspects of a scientific work are the intuitive question that it addresses, the reason that it addresses this question, the way it phrases the question, the approach that underlies its answer, and the ideas that are embedded in the answer.
-Following this view, it is important to communicate these aspects of the work, and the current book is written accordingly.
+Following this view, it is important to communicate these aspects of the work.